FHIRType/workshop/README.md

 1. Edit the run configuration associated with `/scripts/ssh-fhirtype-osu-cs.sh` > More Run/Debug > Modify Run Configuration...
 2. Enter `-u [your ONID username]` into the _Script Options_
+3. Uncheck "Execute in Terminal" if you're on Windows
-3. Trenton has set up a user for you manually, there's no integration with OSU (refer to Discord for your password).
+4. Trenton has set up a user for you manually, there's no integration with OSU (refer to Discord for your password).
-4. In the _Interpreter Path_ field, navigate to and select the git-bash.exe from your local Git installation
+5. In the _Interpreter Path_ field, navigate to and select the git-bash.exe from your local Git installation

 If this all succeeds, when you run that configuration a git-bash terminal will open, which MAY then open a PuTTY terminal, weirdly you have to keep them both open.